sharpzeb/bootcamp/01-Class-Content/12-MySQL/02-Homework/README.md

   * **first_name** - VARCHAR(30) to hold employee first name
   * **last_name** - VARCHAR(30) to hold employee last name
   * **role_id** - INT to hold reference to role employee has
-  * **manager_id** - INT to hold reference to another employee that manages the employee being Created.
+  * **manager_id** - INT to hold reference to another employee that manager of the current employee.
 This field may be null if the employee has no manager

 Build a command-line application that at a minimum allows the user to: